-25.8 Members Access to Information and Council Documents
+25.11 Members Access to Information and Council Documents

-Members may approach any Council Service to provide them with such information, explanation and advice (about the Service's functions) as they may reasonably need in order to assist them in discharging their role as Members of the Council.
+Members may approach any Council Service and ask them to provide them with such information, explanation and advice (about the Service's functions) as they may reasonably need in order to assist them in discharging their role as Members of the Council.
 This can range from a request for general information about some aspect of a Service's activities to requests for specific information on behalf of a Constituent.
 Such approaches should normally be directed to the Head of Service or another Senior Officer of the Service concerned.

-The legal right of Members to inspect Council documents is covered partly by statute and partly by the Common Law.
-These are set out in the Access to Information Procedure Rules contained within part 4 of the Constitution.
+The legal right of Members to inspect Council documents is covered partly by statute and partly by the common law 'need to know'.
+These are summarised in the Access to Information Procedure Rules contained within part 4 of the Constitution (part19).